Alfredo Ildefonso Schuster: Episcopate and cardinalate

 Schuster was named Archbishop of Milan on 26 June 1929 to succeed Eugenio Tosi.
-On the following 13 July he took the oath of allegiance to the Italian state in front of King Vittorio Emanuele III; he was the first Italian bishop to do this since the new Lateran Concordat required it according to Article 20 of the concordat.
+On the following 13 July, he took the oath of allegiance to the Italian state in front of King Vittorio Emanuele III; he was the first Italian bishop to do this since the new Lateran Concordat required it according to Article 20 of the concordat.
 Pope Pius XI elevated Schuster to the cardinalate in 1929 as the Cardinal-Priest of Santi Silvestro e Martino ai Monti.
 Carlo Cremonesi and Agostino Zampini served as the co-consecrators.
-In 1933 he was conferred as a bailiff grand cross of honor and devotion to the Order of Malta.
+In 1933, he was conferred as a Bailiff Grand Cross of honour and devotion to the Order of Malta.

 Schuster ordained 1265 priests and consecrated 22 bishops during his tenure as archbishop.
 He also made five pastoral visits during his episcopate and selected Saint Carlo Borromeo as his model as an archbishop.
 He emphasized the importance of catechetics and promoted the Catholic Action movement for the faithful.
 He also believed that the goal of all Christians was holiness.

 He served as a papal legate on several occasions.
 On 15 August 1932 he was appointed as the legate to the celebration of Nostra Signora di Caravaggio; on 21 March 1934 to the millennial commemorations of the Einsiedeln convent in Switzerland; on 15 September 1937 to the inauguration of the new facade of the cathedral of Desio; and on 2 August 1951 to the National Eucharistic Conference in Assisi.

 He participated in the papal conclave in 1939 which elected Pope Pius XII on the eve of World War II and was even considered as a papabile candidate for those seeking a more pastoral pope.

 Death

-He died on 30 August 1954 at 4:15am of a heart ailment in at Venegono Inferiore near Milan.
+He died on 30 August 1954 at 4:15 am of a heart ailment in the seminary of Venegono Inferiore near Milan.
 Cardinal Angelo Giuseppe Roncalli (the future Pope John XXIII) celebrated his funeral.
 He was buried on 2 September 1954 in the metropolitan cathedral next to his two immediate predecessors.
-His tomb was opened on 28 January 1985 and his remains were found to be intact.
+His tomb was opened on 28 January 1985, and his remains were found to be intact.